aleksiliu/react-weather-app/README.md

 # React Weather App

-Get OpenWeatherMap API to use this app.
+Get OpenWeatherMap API Key to use this app.

 ## 1. Create a file called .env